Accreditation in Languages for Business

 What time commitment outside of the lesson will students need to make?This depends on the age group, previous knowledge and teaching time available.
 Independent student activities are available on line as well as downloadable worksheets.

-What type of learner is it aimed at?The qualification has been launched in a range of educational institutions this year with learners in KS4, KS5 and students in university.
-It has proved to be successful with a range of learners from 15-25 years of age.
-Students may be studying for the qualification in addition to a GCSE or A level in the language, they may be taking it as an enrichment course in year 12/13 to continue their language learning, they may be taking it at university to boost their CV and job opportunities or they may be boosting their language skills in preparation for study abroad as an Erasmus student.
+What type of learner is it aimed at?The accreditation (formerly Certificate in Languages for Business) is delivered in a range of educational institutions, with learners in KS4, KS5, undergraduates and professionals in the work place.
+Its flexibility makes it suitable for a range of learning environments; from students studying for the accreditation in addition to a GCSE or A level in the language, those taking it as an enrichment course in year 12/13, undergraduates taking it at university to boost their CV and job opportunities or those who wish to boost their language skills in preparation for study abroad as an Erasmus/Turing student.

 What previous knowledge do they need?Ideally learners should have some knowledge of the language and at least a basic handle of tenses and grammar in the language.

-How is it assessed?A combination of end of module assessment tasks which count for 35% and an exam which counts for 65%.
+How is it assessed?A combination of 6 end of module assessment tasks which count for 40% and and two final closed book assessments which count for 60%.
 Candidates are graded pass, merit or distinction.

 The teacher schedules the timings of the assessment tasks.
-However the exam is set for a specific date.
-There are currently three exams series per year: May, June and December to allow flexibility for students at different stages in their education.
+However the final assessment is set for a specific date.
+There is one final assessment series per year in early summer.
+Dates are confirmed annually.

-What if a learner fails an assessment task?Learners can fail an assessment task and still pass the qualification.
+What if a learner fails an assessment task?Learners can fail an assessment task and still pass the accreditation.

 Who marks the assessment tasks and exam?The teacher marks the assessment tasks and gives feedback to the learner.
 This is designed to motivate learners and highlight their strengths and weaknesses.